CatalaLang/catala-book/src/2-3-list-scopes.md

 In this section of the tutorial, we have seen that in Catala, lists of items are represented as values with their own type like `list of money` or `list of Individual`.
-You can manipulate the list values with list operators like lenght count, aggregation, but also map, filter, map, etc. Please refer to the [language reference](./5-catala.md) for information about all the list operators available in Catala.
+You can manipulate lists with operators like length, count, aggregation, but also map, filter, map, etc. Please refer to the [language reference](./5-catala.md) for information about all the list operators available in Catala.
 Furthermore, we have also seen in this section of the tutorial that rather than programming all the rules for dealing